Riverscapes/pyBRAT/docs/Documentation/4-BRATTableTool.md

 ---
-title: 3- BRAT Table Tool
+title: Step 4 - BRAT Table Tool
 ---

 The first step in using the BRAT toolbox is to generate the input table associated with the segmented stream network.